 The ESR has already taken part in a number of EC projects in the area of medical radiation protection.
-A steering committee for EuroSafe Imaging is currently being established.
-Recently, a consortium led by the ESR was awarded a project by the EC to establish diagnostic reference levels (DRLs) for paediatric examinations.
-The ESR has previously pursued a number of projects in cooperation with the European Federation of Organisations for Medical Physics (EFOMP), European Federation of Radiographer Societies (EFRS), Heads of the European Radiological Protection Competent Authorities (HERCA), European Association of Nuclear Medicine (EANM), European Society for Radiotherapy & Oncology (ESTRO), subspecialty radiological societies, such as the Cardiovascular and Interventional Radiological Society of Europe (CIRSE) and the European Paediatric Radiology Society (ESPR).
-The ESR has also worked with major international organisations like the European Commission, International Atomic Energy Agency (IAEA), World Health Organisation (WHO), United Nations Scientific Commission on the Effects of Atomic Radiation (UNSCEAR) and the International Commission on Radiological Protection.
+The ESR has pursued a number of projects in cooperation with the European Federation of Organisations for Medical Physics (EFOMP), European Federation of Radiographer Societies (EFRS), Heads of the European Radiological Protection Competent Authorities (HERCA), European Association of Nuclear Medicine (EANM), European Society for Radiotherapy & Oncology (ESTRO), and subspecialty radiological societies, such as the Cardiovascular and Interventional Radiological Society of Europe (CIRSE) and the European Paediatric Radiology Society (ESPR).
+The ESR has also worked with major international organisations like the European Commission, International Atomic Energy Agency (IAEA), World Health Organisation (WHO), United Nations Scientific Commission on the Effects of Atomic Radiation (UNSCEAR) and the International Commission on Radiological Protection (ICRP).
 Collectively approaching the implementation of radiation protection, motivating countries to translate guidelines into their own languages, creating mechanisms for feedback and providing certification, later on, will meet the ESR’s vision of safe imaging for patients.

 About the ESR

-The ESR is the world’s largest radiological society with more than 60,000 individual members from 155 countries, 43 institutional member societies across Europe, 15 European subspecialty & allied sciences member societies and 41 non-European associate institutional members.
+The ESR is the world’s largest radiological society with more than 130,000 individual members from 186 countries, 47 European National Member Societies, 15 European Subspecialty & Allied Sciences Member Societies and 55 non-European Associate Institutional Member Societies.
 The ESR’s mission is to serve the healthcare needs of the general public by supporting science, education, research, and quality of service in the field of radiology.